Master of Public Health Program (MPH)

 MPH 541.
 Social and Behavioral Sciences in Public Health.
 3 Credits.

 This course introduces social and behavioral sciences theories and methods that are applied to public health problems.
 It covers: (1) description of social and behavioral determinants of health and health inequalities; (2) individual- and social/ interpersonal-level theories of health behavior and change methods; (3) theories and methods for improving the health of communities/populations; (4) public health evaluation strategies; and (5) public health policy and advocacy.
-Prerequisite: Enrollment in MPH degree program.
-F,S,SS.
+Prerequisite: Enrollment in MPH degree program or certificate.
+On demand.

 MPH 544.
 Leadership of Health Care Organizations.
 3 Credits.